-The high melting point, hardness and corrosion resistance of it and its alloys determine most of its applications.
+How does iridium work In modern industries?
+If you are new to the world of the refractory metal iridium, you may ask such a question.
+Actually, the high melting point, hardness, and corrosion resistance of Iridium and its alloys determine most of its applications.
 Iridium and especially iridium–platinum alloys or osmium–iridium alloys have low wear and are used, for example, for multi-ported spinnerets, through which a plastic polymer melt is extruded to form fibers, such as rayon.
 Osmium–iridium is used for compass bearings and for balances.

 Their resistance to arc erosion makes iridium alloys ideal for electrical contacts for spark plugs, and iridium-based spark plugs are particularly used in aviation.

 Pure iridium is extremely brittle, to the point of being hard to weld because the heat-affected zone cracks, but it can be made more ductile by the addition of small quantities of titanium and zirconium (0.2% of each apparently works well).

 Corrosion and heat resistance makes it an important alloying agent.
 Certain long-life aircraft engine parts are made of an iridium alloy, and iridium–titanium alloy is used for deep-water pipes because of its corrosion resistance.
 It is also used as a hardening agent in platinum alloys.
 The Vickers hardness of pure platinum is 56 HV, whereas platinum with 50% of it can reach over 500 HV.